 To rescue 10 trapped miners, Mexico turns to German, U.S. companies

-MEXICO CITY, Aug 16 (Reuters) - Mexico will ask both a German and a U.S. company to help rescue 10 miners who have been trapped in a coal mine for nearly two weeks, officials said on Tuesday.
+MEXICO CITY, Aug 16 (Reuters) - Mexico will ask both a German and a U.S. company to help rescue 10 miners who have been trapped in a coal mine for nearly two weeks, officials said on Tuesday, as families urged quicker action to save the trapped men.

 The Foreign Ministry did not immediately respond when asked which two companies it contacted.